Cathedral of Our Lady of the Angels

-The Cathedral of Our Lady of the Angels (Catedral de Nuestra Señora de los Ángeles), informally known as the COLA or the Los Angeles Cathedral (Catedral de Los Ángeles), is the metropolitan cathedral of the Roman Catholic Church in Los Angeles, California, United States.
-It opened in 2002 and serves as the mother church for the Archdiocese of Los Angeles, as well as the seat of Archbishop José Horacio Gómez.
+The Cathedral of Our Lady of the Angels (Catedral de Nuestra Señora de los Ángeles), informally known as the COLA or the Los Angeles Cathedral (Catedral de Los Ángeles), is the metropolitan cathedral of the Roman Catholic Church in Los Angeles, California, in the United States.
+It serves as the mother church for the Archdiocese of Los Angeles, as well as the seat of Archbishop José Horacio Gómez.

 The structure replaced the Cathedral of Saint Vibiana, which was severely damaged in the 1994 Northridge earthquake.
-Under Roger Cardinal Mahony, Archbishop of Los Angeles, Our Lady of the Angels was begun in 1998 and formally dedicated on September 2, 2002.
+Under Cardinal Roger Mahony, archbishop of Los Angeles, Our Lady of the Angels was begun in 1998 and dedicated on September 2, 2002.
 There was considerable controversy over both its deconstructivist and modern design, costs incurred in its construction and furnishing, and the archdiocese's decision to build a crypt under the cathedral.

-The cathedral is named in honor of the Virgin Mary under the patronal title of "Our Lady of the Angels", echoing the full name of the original settlement of Los Angeles (El Pueblo de Nuestra Señora la Reina de los Ángeles, or "The Town of Our Lady the Queen of the Angels").
-The cathedral is widely known for enshrining the relics of Saint Vibiana and tilma piece of Our Lady of Guadalupe.
+The cathedral is named in honor of the Virgin Mary under the patronal title of "Our Lady of the Angels".
+The cathedral contains the relics of Saint Vibiana and tilma piece of Our Lady of Guadalupe.
 It is the mother church to approximately five million professed Catholics in the archdiocese.